videojs/video.js/docs/guides/plugins.md

 Like components, advanced plugins offer an implementation of events.
 This includes:

-- The ability to listen for events on the plugin instance using `on` or `one` and stop listening for events using `off`:
+- The ability to listen for events on the plugin instance using `on` or `one`:

   ```js
   player.examplePlugin().on('example-event', function() {